maboroshin/translation/TranslationPlatform.md

 * #3105: Make user's email addresses private by default (2019): https://github.com/WeblateOrg/weblate/issues/3105
 * #6508: Allow personal email addresses to be ommitted in commits (Implemented on end of 2022, This means below) : https://github.com/WeblateOrg/weblate/issues/6508

-It seems that in end of 2022 we can finally choose to go private, by another e-mail can be registered.

 At the end of 2022, Weblate finally reached the basic idea of making e-mails private by default.